We are here to be the largest generator of businesses in Australia

 "Antler has removed these barriers attracting some of the most dynamic, smart and high-achieving individuals to come and build businesses with us and has gone some way to reducing the waste of phenomenal talent that exists in unfulfilling, unproductive and low-impact roles.

 "After opening up the applications in mid-March, within seven weeks we had over 1,000 applications, conducted 800 hours of interviews and invited 70 founders to join us for our first cohort starting at the beginning of June.

 "Those that applied included serial entrepreneurs, research scientists, domain experts, technology leaders and builders and dynamic leaders from the corporate world.

-"The cohort had on average 14 year experience, were diverse in gender, backgrounds, nationalities and skills, and we’re many already proven entrepreneurs with 12% having built businesses with revenue of over $1m before, and 14% having exists under their belts.
+"The cohort had on average 14 years of experience, were diverse in gender, backgrounds, nationalities and skills, and we're many already proven entrepreneurs with 12% having built businesses with revenue of over $1m before, and 14% having exists under their belts.